 Ask the Expert is for anyone with questions or concerns about;

 Questions submitted through our online form are anonymised (any identifying details will be removed) and sent to an appropriate member of our medical panel.
-You will receive an initial email confirming receipt of your query (do check your junk mail in case you don’t see it) and get an email response to your query within seven days (this may take longer during busy periods).
+You will receive an initial email confirming receipt of your query (please do check your junk mail) and get an email response to your query within seven days (this may take longer during busy periods).

 Due to legal reasons this service is only available to UK residents.
 If you are outside the UK we will not be able to process your query.

-Please note we have a detailed information section on the website, accompanied by FAQs, where you may find answers to your questions or concerns.
+We have a detailed information section on the website with lots of FAQs, where you may find your answer.
 Please take a moment to look at this before submitting an Ask the Expert form.

 Our medical panel are all qualified medical professionals including GPs, Nurse Colposcopists, Gynaecologists and Gynaecological Oncologists.
 All of our experts kindly volunteer their time and expertise.